oprypin/crsfml/docs/api/graphics.md

 Usage specifiers

-If data is going to be updated once or more every frame, set the usage to Stream.
-If data is going to be set once and used for a long time without being modified, set the usage to Static.
-For everything else Dynamic should be a good compromise.
+If data is going to be updated once or more every frame, set the usage to `Stream`.
+If data is going to be set once and used for a long time without being modified, set the usage to `Static`.
+For everything else `Dynamic` should be a good compromise.

 ### SF::VertexBuffer::Usage::Dynamic